Reviewed by Aaron Horn, LMFT

 How Many College Students Have Anxiety?

-According to the AADA or Anxiety and Depression Association of America, 18.1% of adults in the United States alone will suffer from anxiety.
+According to the AADA or Anxiety and Depression Association of America, 18.1% of adults in the United States alone will go through anxiety.
 When it comes to college-aged individuals, in particular, it must be noted that anxiety in college students is a particularly pervasive concern.
 The APA or American Psychological Association asserts that anxiety is an increasingly common issue among college students, saying, "Anxiety is the top presenting concern among college students (41.6 percent), followed by depression (36.4 percent) and relationship problems (35.8 percent)."
 College anxiety, or anxiety about college, certainly doesn't help.
 College students face a lot of worries, whether those are grades, money, balancing work with education, familial issues, or something else.
 If you're a college student who is facing anxiety, know that you aren't alone and that you deserve to take time for both self-care and external support.
 The school will be there forever, but there's only one you.